apache/airavata/modules/registry/registry-core/README.md

 older schema to the new schema (referred to from here on as the _migration script_).
 These instructions show you how to create these scripts.

+Before using these steps, be sure to review the **Known Issues** section later on.
+Notably, any removals from the schema will have to be manually managed.

 1. First, start by adding or updating the Entity class, for example, by adding a new field.